kylieclaire/IT2A-Repo-LandingPage/README.md

                 <div class="row">

                     <div class="col-lg-4 me-auto"><p class="lead">Enjoy your treats with our beverages.
 Iced coffee, milktea, frappes, hot choco, black coffee, milkshake--name it because we have that in our sweet house</p></div>
                     <div class="col-lg-4 me-auto"><p class="lead">Aesthetic and instagrammable sweet shop!
 Customers could visit our shop located at Muntinlupa.
-Visit now with your friends and loved ones!</p></div>
+Visit now with your friends and loved ones.</p></div>
                     <div class="col-lg-4 me-auto"><p class="lead">Share your thoughts.
-We are open for feedback and more suggestions from our dearest customers to further improve our oh so sweet shop</p></div>
+We are open for feedback and more suggestions from our dearest customers to further improve our oh so sweet shop.</p></div>
                 </div>
             </div>
         </section>
         <section class="page-section" id="contact">
             <div class="container">
-                <h2 class="page-section-heading text-center text-uppercase text-secondary mb-0">Contact Us</h2>
+                <h2 class="page-section-heading text-center text-uppercase text-secondary mb-0">Contact Us on How to Order</h2>
                 <div class="divider-custom">
                     <div class="divider-custom-line"></div>
                     <div class="divider-custom-icon"><i class="fas fa-star"></i></div>